Checkmarx/sast-to-ast-export/README.md

 # How to build

 1. Make sure you have access to AWS KMS
-2. Set KMS key id environment variable
+2. Make sure that the KMS key exists with the alias sast-migration-key in the eu-west-1 region
-3. Make public key file
+2. Make public key file
 4. Build

 Example for dev environment: